Impartiality or control? Who decides what free speech looks like in UK media

 Inclusion, integrity, progressive.
 These are the words often used to highlight Scotland’s supposed moral distance from its southern neighbour, a nation priding itself on social conscience, from climate policy to public services.
 And yet, nowhere is this self-image more clearly contradicted than in Scottish football.

 Consider this: across the top four divisions in Scotland, roughly 1,200 professional footballers are registered.
-Of those, only seven or eight come from ethnic minority backgrounds—a staggeringly low 0.6%.
+Of those, Scoutable FC research indicates only seven or eight that progressed through the Scottish youth system come from ethnic minority backgrounds, a staggeringly low 0.6%.
 This figure is wildly out of sync with the demographics of modern Scotland, particularly in urban hubs like Glasgow and Edinburgh.
 Glasgow’s Pakistani community alone is four times larger than any other in the country.
 These are multicultural cities.
 Yet on the pitch, Scottish football remains monolithic.

 The exclusion is not new.
-Historically, even Catholic players of Irish descent—despite being born and bred in Scotland—were sidelined.
+Historically, even Catholic players of Irish descent - despite being born and bred in Scotland - were sidelined.
 When Celtic’s all-Scottish Lisbon Lions won the European Cup in 1967, they earned just 113 international caps between them.
-Rangers’ Protestant stars from the same era—Greig, Baxter, Jardine—won more combined.
+Rangers’ Protestant stars from the same era - Greig, Baxter and Jardine - won more combined.
 Culture, not merit, defined opportunity.
+It goes without saying these three were some of the greatest players of their era and so the volume of appearances is not surprising, but the disparity in opportunity for the catholic stars of the same time is eye-opening, even if it’s not shocking.

 That’s where people like Yusuf Bamba step in.
 As the founder of Scoutable FC, Bamba is doing the work that the SFA should have been doing years ago: creating a platform for talent that’s often overlooked.